WDI-SEA/notes/16-react/react-state/simple-calc-exercise.md

 Set up the initial state of your component.
 What state attributes will you need to track?
 What values should those state items start with?
 Where is that state displayed in the browser?

-> Hint: You will only need one state.
+> Remember: You will only need one state object.
 That one state can hold as many key-value pairs as you need!

 ## Step 3